anvicoder/Rock-vs-Mine-Prediction/README.md

  # Libraries
  .
 Sklearn which include
  .training the data using # train_test_split
- . creating linear model using # LogisticRegression .sklearn.metrics  to obatin  the percentage of accuracy using # accuracy_score
+ . creating a linear model using # LogisticRegression .sklearn.metrics  to obtain  the percentage of accuracy using # accuracy_score